Skip to main content

 While heat pumps and district heating are prevalent in new buildings, the vast majority of existing buildings still rely on fossil fuels for heating (56% of households had a gas boiler, 17% used heating oil in 2025).
 Without the 65 percent target, achieving national and EU targets for climate protection, renewable energies and energy efficiency, with the aim of a zero-emission building stock by 2050, would become “seriously jeopardised,” said Stefan Thomas from environmental think tank Wuppertal Institute.

-Germany is increasingly at risk of failing EU-mandated climate targets under the Effort Sharing Regulation for the transport and building sectors, which could result in the need to buy emission allocations from other member states that have overachieved their targets at a high cost.
+Germany is increasingly at risk of failing EU-mandated climate targets under the Effort Sharing Regulation for the transport and building sectors, which could result in the need to buy emission allocations from other member states that have overachieved their targets. Öko-Institut researchers expect the purchase of additional emission rights to result in costs of over one billion euros, which would be borne by the public sector.

-“Germany cannot afford to fail to make progress in climate protection in the building sector,” said Thomas Drinkuth, head of the Transparent Building Envelope Association, which represents construction industries.
+“Germany cannot afford to fail to make progress in climate protection in the building sector,” said Thomas Drinkuth, head of the Transparent Building Envelope, an association representing construction industries.
 “Those who continue to heat with gas or oil should therefore limit their consumption as much as possible,” he added, arguing that energy efficiency renovations gained in importance as a result of the agreement.

 What happens next?

-Large municipalities will have to present municipal heating plans by 30 June, while smaller towns have an additional two years.
+Large municipalities in the country were required present their own local heating plans by the end of June 2026 , while smaller towns have an additional two years.

 All texts created by the Clean Energy Wire are available under a “Creative Commons Attribution 4.0 International Licence (CC BY 4.0)”.
 They can be copied, shared and made publicly accessible by users so long as they give appropriate credit, provide a link to the license, and indicate if changes were made.